-The pier, the country’s seventh longest, was built in 1881.
+The pier, the country’s seventh longest, opened in 1881.
 Unlike many pleasure piers beloved of the British seaside scene, it still has a very practical purpose as the embarkation point for a short ferry service to Southampton.
 It protrudes over the muddy estuary shallows into deeper waters, allowing the boat to berth in all tidal conditions.

 The railway was added to the precarious Victorian structure in 1909 as a convenient way to transport passengers and luggage to the ferry without the need to trudge along the long, exposed, and windswept pier.

 Despite the pier being ripped in half after a ship tore through the structure in 2003, the pier was awarded a Grade II listed status in 2021, before being bought out by local ferry company: Red Funnel in 2023.